cartoon-raccoon/toaruwm/TESTING.md

 it can also be compiled and run as an executable.
-Currently, the main entry point for the testing executable is located [here](src/bin/main.rs), and you can use it as a basic example as to how it should be used as library.
+Currently, the main entry point for the testing executable is located [here](src/bin/main.rs), and you can use it as a basic example as to how it should be used as a library.

 You can test this repository on your own system via Xephyr, which is a program that allows you to run a separate instance of the X server